How long does early last? Often the reply is ‘How long is a piece of string?’ meaning that early labour can vary from woman to woman.

 - Transition: as the cervix continues to dilate from 7cm until it is fully dilated.

-This is quite common practice in hospitals, despite there being no evidence to support the use of vaginal exams in labour.
+It is quite common practice in hospitals, despite there being no evidence to support the use of vaginal examination in labour.

 What’s the difference between prelabour and early labour?
 Aren’t they the same thing?
 The short answer is ‘No’.